sahildua2305/hackIDE/README.md

 ## TODO
  - [x] Add "Download code as a zipped file" option
  - [x] Implement "Save code on cloud" feature
+ - [ ] Explain how to get a hackerearth API key
  - [ ] Implement profiling system allowing users to make their profiles and saving codes in their profiles